The Basics of Whiplash You Should Know

 Whiplash is the most common form of injury sustained in a car collision.
-Any abrupt impact that causes movement of the neck, even at speeds as low as 4mph, can damage ligaments and irritate nerves which then results in whiplash.
+Any abrupt impact that causes neck movement, even at speeds as low as four mph, can damage ligaments and irritate nerves, resulting in whiplash.

 The neck moves beyond its usual range of motion, causing ligaments, muscles, and tendons to become overstretched.

 - Rear-end car accidents

 - Physical assault or blows to the head with a heavy object

 When tissues in the neck are stretched beyond their normal capacity, it can cause pain, stiffness and hamper movements.

 It is essential to understand that whiplash symptoms may not generally occur immediately.
 Most of them occur within the first 24 hours after the incident. common symptoms may include: